|Fig: LVDT cross-section (source: te.com )

 There is a movable soft iron core inside the former.
 The displacement to be measured is applied to the arm attached to the soft iron core.
 The whole assembly is having a stainless steel housing.
 The end lids provide electromagnetic and electrostatic shielding.
 The LVDT construction is shown in figure-1 as shown below.

 Primary winding produces an ac magnetic field when it is excited with ac source.
 This ac magnetic field will induce ac voltage in the two secondary windings.

 Output voltage of secondary S2 is V2

-The output of both the secondaries are connected in series opposition.
+The output of both the secondaries is connected in series opposition.
 So the differential LVDT output Vo is given by

 Vo = V1 – V2